lucianor8775/escaping-morgana/Dimension-split/Leave-it-on.md

 # Leave it on
+[Arthur has an outer-body experience where he feels as though his body and spirit are separating; he is unable to move or speak.]
 With a blink of a flash, he’s falling.
 The scene is stunning; he  pass through every game, every fictional reality, falling and falling over and over again.

 Arthur is both stunned and amazed; he is confused; he has fallen through all the games within his system.
 He doesn’t believe; who would?
 He was just asleep 5 minutes ago.